certbot/certbot/certbot/docs/using.rst

-Certbot users on Debian and Ubuntu based operating systems have the option to configure certbot to handle prefetching and management of OCSP staples in behalf of Apache process.
+Certbot users on Debian and Ubuntu based operating systems have the option to configure certbot to handle prefetching and management of OCSP staples in behalf of the Apache process.
 This mitigates multiple issues that exist with Apache OCSP staple handling in cases where there are issues with either network connectivity or OCSP service availability.